IH 3 TB 342C - Induction cooktop VALBERG - Free user manual and instructions

 Suggested Pan dimensions for induction hob

 The cooking zones are, up to a limit, automatically adapted to the diameter of the pan.
-However, the bottom of this pan is suggested to have a minimum of diameter according to the corresponding cooking zone.
+However, the bottom of this pan is suggested to have a minimum diameter according to the corresponding cooking zone.
 To obtain the best efficiency of your hob, please place the pan in the center of the cooking zone.

 Base diameter of the pots: